-I created this design on our outdoor dining table but this design is so versatile it can be made on an indoor dining table, a kitchen table, a buffet, or a console table.
+I created this design on our outdoor dining table in our newly renovated outdoor dining space.
+This outdoor space has a new faux brick wall with sconces that are not hardwired and a chandelier with battery-operated candles.
+This centerpiece design is so versatile it can be made on an indoor dining table, a kitchen table, a buffet, or a console table.
 It can even be recreated on a coffee table.
 Also, I used clay pots and white pumpkins however other elements could be used depending on the season, event, or holiday.
 In other words here’s one version of a very versatile design.

 Helpful Supplies and Tips